angular/angular/aio/content/guide/structural-directives.md

-That, in turn, can be desugared into the `<template>` element form.
+That, in turn, can be desugared into the `<ng-template>` element form.

 <code-example path="structural-directives/src/app/app.component.html" linenums="false" title="src/app/app.component.html (ngswitch-template)" region="ngswitch-template">